 Teachers of all grade levels will benefit from this fun and information-packed workshop.
 It kicks off with watching real middle schoolers put on a mock trial in a real courtroom in front of a real judge.
 Really.
-Afterward we will meet with the judge to discuss the trial we saw and mock trials generally.
-The judge will also offer a Court System 101 review to help us all get on the same page.
+After the trial, workshop teachers will stay to debrief the mock trial activity.
 Court will then adjourn.

 Saturday morning we will reconvene.
 Veteran teachers will offer tried and true strategies for different grade levels.
 Grade-level breakouts will allow teachers to focus on individual needs.

 Room 101 – Gus J. Solomon Federal Building

 10015 SW Terwilliger Blvd.

 Teachers of 5th – 12th grades

 Teachers of Social Studies, Science, and Language Arts!

 Cost: $50 non-refundable reservation fee (advance payment required to guarantee seat)

 Is the location inconvenient?
 We can help!
 If traveling more than 150 miles round/trip, we may be able to offer hotel reimbursement and travel stipends.
 If interested, contact Scott Kerman, firstname.lastname@example.org.